-There are a few different variations of an SQL injection attack.
+There are different variations of an SQL injection attack.
 Here are the key types to be aware of:

 In-band SQL injection – This is the simplest and most common form of SQL injection attack.
-When using this method, hackers use error messages to gather the information they need to formulate a query.
-The hacker is able to use the same communication channel to launch the attack and gather their results.
+Hackers use error messages to gather the information they need to formulate a query.
+The hacker can use the same communication channel to launch the attack and gather their results.

 Error-based SQL injection – This method uses error messages to obtain information about the structure of the database.
 It’s important to make error messages generic or they can offer hackers too much information, such as table names and content.

-Blind SQL injection – When using this method, the hacker is unaware of whether the web application or page is vulnerable or not.
-It does not display any error messages, so the hacker goes in ‘blind’ and has to look for other subtle clues in behaviour to identify avenues for attack, including HTTP responses, blank web pages and response time.
+Blind SQL injection – When using this variation, the hacker is unaware of whether the web application or page is vulnerable or not.
+It does not display any error messages, so the hacker goes in ‘blind’ and must look for other subtle clues in behaviour to identify avenues for attack.
+This includes HTTP responses, blank web pages and response time.

 Out-of-band SQL injection – This method is a bit more complex and is usually adopted if the hacker can’t gain access to a database with a single query-based attack.
 Instead, the hacker will craft SQL statements which trigger the database system to create a connection to an external server the attacker controls.
 From here, they can gain access to the data.

-- Update and patch any vulnerabilities in your databases that a hacker may be able to exploit using SQL injection.
+- Update and patch any vulnerabilities in your databases that a hacker may be able to exploit using SQL injection – such as error message settings, for example.
 You may also want to consider downloading a web application firewall to filter out malicious data.

 - Use input validation for all user-submitted data.
-This can be done via a database management system to ensure that any dangerous characters such as the apostrophe are not passed to a SQL query in data.
-Also consider sanitising all data by filtering it by context.
-For example, email address fields should not allow any characters that do not appear in email addresses, phone numbers should only allow digitals, etc.
+This can be done by utilising a database management system to ensure that any dangerous characters, such as the apostrophe, are not passed to an SQL query in data.
+Also, consider sanitising all data by filtering it by context.
+For example, email address fields should not allow any characters that do not appear in email addresses, phone numbers should only allow digits, etc.